nininaceur/CertifiedQuantumBounds/README.md

 ---

 ## Installation
-Install via:
+**Install via:**
 Pkg.add(url="https://github.com/nininaceur/CertifiedQuantumBounds.git")

+### Explicit Dependencies
+To run, install:

-For arbitrary non-commutative optimization problems, NCTSSOS (https://github.com/wangjie212/NCTSSOS) is used to compute lower bounds, which are then converted into certified bounds according to the *Round + Project + Lift* procedure described in the paper.
-For quantum many-body problems, QMBCertify (https://github.com/wangjie212/QMBCertify) is used to compute the numerical bounds.
+**NCTSSOS** (https://github.com/wangjie212/NCTSSOS) which is used to compute lower bounds, which are then converted into certified bounds according to the *Round + Project + Lift* procedure described in the paper.
+For quantum many-body problems

+**QMBCertify** (https://github.com/wangjie212/QMBCertify) whichis used to compute the numerical bounds for energies and other ground state observables for quantum many-body-problems.

 ## Example usage